-Yes.
-Our waiting list is first come first serve.
-Once a litter is born the waiting list will be contacted in order, then deposits can be made to hold a pup.
-We will try our best to get those on our list a pup as soon as one is available; yet since we cannot control nature sometimes plans may become delayed if a heat cycle is late, breeding does not take, or not enough pups are born in a litter.
-In whichever case your pup request will roll to the next litter still in order of who contacted us first.
-We no longer accept deposits on unborn pups.
-We thank you for your patience and understanding.
+No. We no longer keep a waiting list.
+We inform those who have subscribed to our mailing list about upcoming litters.
+We will try our best to get approved buyers a pup as soon as one is available; yet since we cannot control nature sometimes plans may become delayed if a heat cycle is late, breeding does not take, or not enough pups are born in a litter.

 No. A deposit is a promised reservation that saves your spot in line for a pup.
 If a pup perishes after birth or is seriously injured while in our care your deposit will roll to the next litter.
 We do not accept deposits on unborn pups.

-Ordinarily we have produced gray brindles, red brindles, black brindles, blacks, and some wheatens.
+Ordinarily we have produced gray brindles, red brindles, black brindles, wheatens, and some blacks.
 However, we firstly breed for temperament and size.
 We desire to better the breed and provide the public with a well tempered hound that also shows that Irish Wolfhounds are indeed the tallest dogs in the world.
 We cannot guarantee the color of pups.

-Currently no. We have not felt the need to get our hounds OFA tested since we have not had any health concerns regarding joints, and our hounds have close ancestors that have been OFA tested.
-This is subject to change as we may OFA test in the near future.
+No. We have not felt the need to get our hounds OFA tested.
+Most of our hounds have close ancestors that have been OFA tested.
+This is subject to change as we may OFA test in the future.
 Since this breed grows so big so fast we believe that proper nutrition aimed toward large breeds and limited excersize before two years of age will greatly reduce the risk of joint concerns.
-We also suggest not spaying/neutering until one to two years of age to ensure proper growth.
+We also suggest not spaying/neutering until two years of age to ensure proper growth.

 The breed is known to live eight to ten years.
-However, with proper nutrition and vet care we have seen this breed live easily to eleven years old.
+However, with proper nutrition and vet care we have seen this breed live to eleven years old.